 City Ordinance Violation in Georgia Explained

 In Georgia, cities and municipalities can make their own laws called local ordinances.
-A city ordinance violation is not considered a misdemeanor or felony, but it is still a punishable offense under state law.
-During your arraignment, you or your criminal defense lawyer will enter a plea at your first…
+A city ordinance violation is not considered a misdemeanor or felony but a punishable offense under state law.
+During your arraignment, you or your Atlanta criminal defense lawyer will enter a plea at your first court date.…

 What Is Burglary in Georgia?
 Attorney Larry Kohn